-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires?
+- a) Do the individuals assigned to the project have experience on similar projects?
+Provide past project scope, client, and timeline for the transactions. - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?

-2) Questions regarding the firm and subcontractor (if used):
+2) Questions regarding the firm:

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects?
+- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) Identify major change orders.
+For each change order, list the amount and explain the reason for the change order. - c) How successful is the general history of the firm regarding timely and successful completion of projects?
+Give details on how failures were resolved and/or mitigated. - d) Has the firm provided client reference forms?